-Yes, if you are a local or a PR.
+If you are a local or a PR, the answer is "most likely, yes".
 The possibility of online account opening depends on many factors, including the nature of your business.
 You’ll also need to meet with a bank representative if your company has many shareholders or some foreign directors.

 As a foreigner, you can apply for bank account opening in Singapore even if you don’t live there.
 After you submit an online application, a Bank Officer will assist you with the account opening process.
 Most banks including DBS, OCBC, UOB, and Maybank typically require a face-to-face meeting with at least 2 directors.
 However, HSBC and Citibank might allow you to sign the documents at one of their overseas branches or in the presence of a notary.